kulikov-dev/Avalonia.Localizer/README.md

 ## Avalonia localizer
-  The sample project with the ready-to-use localization provider, allowing to make dynamic runtime localization using the [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia) framework.
-  The idea is to create JSON files assets.
-Each file contain key and translation according to the locale:
+  The sample project comes with a ready-to-use localization provider, allowing for dynamic runtime localization using the  [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia) framework.
+The idea is to create JSON files as assets.
+Each file contains a key and translation according to the locale:
 ``` JSON
  {
   "EnumSample": "Primer pretvornika enum",